lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 ## Overview

 In LPWAN technologies, the L2 data unit size typically varies from tens to hundreds of bytes.
-If after applying SCHC header compression or when SCHC header compression is not possible the entire IPv6 datagram fits within a single L2 data unit, the fragmentation mechanism is not used and the packet is sent.
+Be it after applying SCHC header compression or when SCHC header compression is not possible, if the entire IPv6 datagram fits within a single L2 data unit, the fragmentation mechanism is not used and the packet is sent.
 Otherwise, the datagram SHALL be broken into fragments.

 LPWAN technologies impose some strict limitations on traffic, (e.g.) devices are sleeping most of the time and may receive data during a short period of time after transmission to preserve battery.
 To adapt the SCHC fragmentation to the capabilities of LPWAN technologies, it is desirable to enable optional fragment retransmission and to allow a gradation of fragment delivery reliability.
 This document does not make any decision with regard to which fragment delivery reliability option(s) will be used over a specific LPWAN technology.

-   An important consideration is that LPWAN networks typically follow a the star topology, and therefore data unit reordering is not expected in such networks.
+   An important consideration is that LPWAN networks typically follow a star topology, and therefore data unit reordering is not expected in such networks.
 This specification assumes that reordering will not happen between the entity performing fragmentation and the entity performing reassembly.
-This assumption allows to reduce complexity and overhead of the fragmentation mechanism.
+This assumption allows reduncing the complexity and overhead of the fragmentation mechanism.

 ## Functionalities

 This subsection describes the different fields in the fragmentation header frames (see the related formats in {{Fragfor}}), as well as the tools that are used to enable the fragmentation functionalities defined in this document, and the different reliability options supported.

 *  Rule ID.
 The Rule ID is present in the fragment header and in the ACK header format.
-The Rule ID in a fragment header is used to identify that a fragment is being carried, the fragmentation delivery reliability option used and it may indicate the window size in use (if any).
-The Rule ID  in the fragmentation header also allows to interleave non-fragmented IPv6 datagrams with fragments that carry a larger IPv6 datagram.
-The Rule ID in an ACK allows to identify that the message is an ACK.
+The Rule ID in a fragment header is used to identify that a fragment is being carried, what fragmentation delivery reliability mode is used and what window size is used (if multiple sizes are possible).
+The Rule ID  in the fragmentation header also allows interleaving non-fragmented IPv6 datagrams with fragments that carry a larger IPv6 datagram.
+The Rule ID in an ACK identifies the message as an ACK.

 *  Fragment Compressed Number (FCN).
 The FCN is included in all fragments.
 This field can be understood as a truncated, efficient representation of a larger-sized fragment number, and does not carry an absolute fragment number.
 There are two FCN reserved values that are used for controlling the fragmentation process, as described next.
 The FCN value with all the bits equal to 1 (All-1) denotes the last fragment of a packet.
-And the FCN value with all the bits equal to 0 (All-0) denotes the last fragment of a window (when such window is not the last one of the packet) in any window mode or the fragments in No ACK mode.
-The rest of the FCN values are assigned in a sequential and decreasing order, which has the purpose to avoid possible ambiguity for the receiver that might arise under certain conditions.
+In any window mode, the FCN value with all the bits equal to 0 (All-0) denotes the last fragment of a window (when such window is not the last one of the packet).
+In No ACK mode, All-0 is found in all fragments but the last one.
+The rest of the FCN values are assigned in a sequentially decreasing order, which has the purpose to avoid possible ambiguity for the receiver that might arise under certain conditions.
 In the fragments, this field is an unsigned integer, with a size of N bits.
-In the No ACK mode it is set to 1 bit (N=1).
+In the No ACK mode, it is set to 1 bit (N=1).
 For the other reliability options, it is recommended to use a number of bits (N) equal to or greater than 3.
-Nevertheless, the apropriate value will be defined in the corresponding technology documents.
+Nevertheless, the appropriate value will be defined in the corresponding technology documents.
 The FCN MUST be set sequentially decreasing from the highest FCN in the window (which will be used for the first fragment), and MUST wrap from 0 back to the highest FCN in the window.
    For windows that are not the last one  from a fragmented packet, the FCN for the last fragment in such windows is an All-0.
 This indicates that the window is finished and communication proceeds according to the reliability option in use.
    The FCN for the last fragment in the last window is an All-1.
-It is also important to note that, for No ACK mode or N=1, the last fragment of the packet will carry a FCN equal to 1, while all previous fragments will carry a FCN of 0.
+It is also important to note that, in No ACK mode or when N=1, the last fragment of the packet will carry a FCN equal to 1, while all previous fragments will carry a FCN of 0.

 *  Datagram Tag (DTag).
-The DTag field, if present, is set to the same value for all fragments carrying the same IPv6 datagram.
-This field allows to interleave fragments that correspond to different IPv6 datagrams.
+The DTag field, if present, is set to the same value for all fragments carrying the same IPv6 datagram, and to different values for different datagrams.
+Using this field, the sender can interleave fragments from different IPv6 datagrams, while the receiver can still tell them apart.
-In the fragment formats the size of the DTag field is T bits, which may be set to a value greater than or equal to 0 bits.
-DTag MUST be set sequentially increasing from 0 to 2^T - 1, and MUST wrap back from 2^T - 1 to 0.
+In the fragment formats, the size of the DTag field is T bits, which may be set to a value greater than or equal to 0 bits.
+DTag MUST increase sequentially from 0 to 2^T - 1, and MUST wrap back from 2^T - 1 to 0.
 In the ACK format, DTag carries the same value as the DTag field in the fragments for which this ACK is intended.

 *  W (window): W is a 1-bit field.
 This field carries the same value for all fragments of a window, and it is complemented for the next window.
 The initial value for this field is 0.